jefdaj/cryptoisland/src/posts/2023/02/18/crypto-taxes-the-hard-way/index.md

 <!-- TODO github link to the code once it has a final URL -->

 [Here is a tarball of today's code][tarball] to use as a template.
+I'll assume you use git for simplicity, but nothing important relies on that.

 Installing dependencies will probably take at least a couple minutes.
 I use [Nix][nix] whenever I expect a project to involve more than one language.
 To try it that way run [the Nix install script][nis], then open a new terminal and start `nix-shell` inside the repo.
 Alternatively the full-fledged tutorial includes [a Dockerfile][df] with [a pre-built image][di] you can pull.